shivam2407/SecureChat/ReadMe.md

 You can see our protocol Blueprint in **Blueprint.odp**

 Side Note: For LIST enter 1 and for LOGOUT enter 2 and than press enter.
 Implementation of Send command is incomplete and work in Progress.

+**Don't Use this for academic uses as it can be easily caught by Professor and can result in Catostrophic implication for you**